-McAdams' research interests include Congressional elections, social class and politics, the New Class and the death penalty.
+McAdams eventually became Associate Professor of Marquette University and taught classes in American Politics, Public Opinion, and Voter Behavior.
+McAdams' research interests included Congressional elections, social class and politics, the New Class and the death penalty.
 Publications include articles in various journals including American Journal of Political Science, Journal of Politics, Sociological Quarterly and Law and Contemporary Problems.
+(2)

 Interest in Paine's garage, for example, derives from Oswald having stored his Mannlicher-Carcano, wrapped in a blanket, in that place.
 But no remnants of having been wrapped in a blanket were ever discovered on the alleged assassination weapon - not the least hairs or fibers - which is very curious, indeed, had the weapon actually been stored there.